matthewsommer/identify_road_lane_lines/readme.md

 * Use only region of interest where lane lines are expected
 * Extract Hough lines from converted image

-To draw lane lines on the left and right sides I first check to see if the slope is positive or negative then draw the two lines individually.
+To draw lane lines on the left and right sides, first check to see if the slope is positive or negative then draw the two lines individually

 | Grayscale | Guassian Blur | Edges | Output |
 |:-------------------:|:-------------------:|:-------------------:|:-------------------:|